 Imprisonment is the most severe penalty that Western Australian courts can impose.
 It is a sentence of last resort and must only be imposed where no lesser penalty is appropriate.
 Sentences of imprisonment can be suspended where the court considers this appropriate and prisoners can apply for parole once they become eligible.
 People in Western Australia can also be imprisoned if they have been refused bail or if they have failed to pay fines.

-There are 14 government-run prisons and two private prisons in Western Australia, housing over 5,000 adult prisoners.
+There are 16 government-run prisons and one private prison in Western Australia, housing over 6,000 adult prisoners.
 Offenders between 10 and 18 can be sentenced to youth detention.
 Western Australia has one custodial facility for young people.

 Imprisonment in Western Australia is governed by the Sentencing Act 1995 and the Prisons Act 1981.